misterpremium/PS4ControlerConf/README.md

 With that information we can edit the confing file.

-The we can launch te xboxdrv
+Then we can launch the xboxdrv
 ```
 $ sudo xboxdrv --config /pathTo/ps4.xboxdrv --mimic-xpad-wireless
 xboxdrv 0.8.8 - http://pingus.seul.org/~grumbel/xboxdrv/